Skip to main content

 Course description/aims: The course aims to:

-• promote a recognition of chemistry as a distinct scientific discipline with an intrinsic interest and worth and an essential role to play in society
+• Promote a recognition of chemistry as a distinct scientific discipline with an intrinsic interest and worth and an essential role to play in society

 The overall course seeks to develop: